dandroos/my-docs/node_js.md

 module.exports = counter;
 ```

-To access this function in your `app.js` file, you would need to use the `require` function and store the return in a variable.
-The return will be whatever you put in your `module.exports` in the file you are 'requiring'.
+To access this function in our `app.js` file, we would need to use the `require` function and store the return in a variable.
+The return will be whatever we put in our `module.exports` in the file we are 'requiring'.

 ```javascript
 // app.js